Trumpet Pedagogy for All Ages and Abilities

 • You do not need to use a lot of air to play the trumpet.
 Too much air will cause problems.
 You need just enough to touch and vibrate the air already in the trumpet.
 This is very little.
 You do however need air that moves.

-• Cut a normal drinking straw to about 6 inches in length.
-Practice blowing through the straw in short bursts (lips about ½ inch from straw) and making a pitch/tone.
-This is the proper way to produce a sound on the trumpet.
-It can also be helpful to practice blowing air through the trumpet in short bursts (no mouthpiece, lips about 1-2 inches away from lead pipe) and see if you can vibrate/resonate the pipe or bell.
-This should sound like a timpani strike or a “thud”.
-Blow air straight through the trumpet.
-Let the air move freely.
-You should not feel the air moving back towards you.
-If you do, you may be using too much air, or the lips might be getting in the way.
-Transfer this feeling and sound of resonating the pipe or bell to trumpet playing (exercise could be misunderstood in writing, better to demonstrate in person; exercise borrowed from MWNA program designed to retrain brass players: https://musicianswellness.com/).
+• Cut normal drinking straws to about 6 inches in length.
+Students can practice blowing through an open straw.
+If they block the open end of the straw by closing it off with their finger, they can produce a pitch/tone by blowing into the straw.
+This is akin to producing sound on the trumpet.
+You should not feel the air coming back towards you.
+If you do, you may be using too much air.
+Transfer this feeling and sound of resonating the pipe to trumpet playing (exercise could be misunderstood in writing, better to demonstrate in person; exercise borrowed from MWNA program designed to retrain brass players: https://musicianswellness.com/).

 • The teacher should encourage the student to focus on feeling the air travel freely through the pipe and hearing how they want to sound.
 This external focus of attention will be a far more successful method of motor skill development than teaching the specific motor skills themselves (based on research by Gabriele Wulf, http://gwulf.faculty.unlv.edu/).